 This bill modifies the eligibility criteria for absentee voting in New Hampshire by requiring voters to either be absent from their registered town or city on election day or be physically disabled and unable to vote in person.
-The existing law, RSA 657:1, is repealed and reenacted to reflect this change, emphasizing that only those who meet these specific conditions can request an absentee ballot.
-Additionally, the bill mandates that the clerk's office must be open for absentee ballot applications and returns on the day before the election, enhancing accessibility for voters.
+The existing law, RSA 657:1, is repealed and reenacted to reflect this change, which eliminates "religious observance" as a valid reason for absentee voting.
+The bill aims to streamline the criteria for requesting an absentee ballot, focusing solely on absence or disability.
+It also outlines the responsibilities of the clerk's office regarding absentee ballot applications and mandates that the office be open for these applications and returns on the day before the election.

 Statutes affected: Introduced: 656:33, 657:4, 657:7